fletchjp/MERG-Arduino-Software/EVENTS.md

 ## June 2021

+## 24th June

+After Mark Riddoch's talk to the Arduino SIG I have been looking at his code for CANINLK.
+I have been wanting to look at this for a long time.

+This uses mcp_CAN, an alternative CBUS library which I have not used before.
+At the moment it does not compile as Mark has added something to the library.

+Also the code uses an SD card and I don't have that hardware at the moment.

+The code has its own hard coded event handling.

+So, I don't have the hardware and it needs a special library.
+I just want to note this information here for the moment.

+## various dates

 I am testing some new ideas for critical event sending in CANTOTEM for possible use in CANmINnOUT.
 A first test has now been successful.

 I have been developing some new coding ideas for the DUE which unfortunately will not work on ordinary Arduinos.